LostBeard/SpawnDev.BlazorJS/README.md

 - An alternative JSRuntime that wraps the default one adding additional functionality.
 - Create new Javascript objects directly from Blazor
 - Get and set Javascript object properties as well as access methods.
-- Easily pass .Net methods to Javascript using the Callback.Create or Callback.CreateOne methods
+- Easily pass .Net methods to Javascript using JSEventCallback, Callback.Create or Callback.CreateOne methods
 - Wrap Javascript objects for direct manipulation from Blazor
 - - Easily access Javascript objects by wrapping them in a simple interface that implements IJSObject
 - - Alternatively use the JSObject base class to wrap your objects for more control